Should You Wash Beanies Or Will Washing Them Ruin The Shape & Fit? — VIDEO

 Beanies are a winter style staple for lots of people.
 Not only do they keep your head warm, but they also look cool and are great at covering up a bad hair day.
 But something you might not be asking yourself is should you wash beanies?
 After all, you are wearing them on your head, so you probably want them to be clean.
 Not to mention between sweat, makeup, and hair products, there are plenty of opportunities for your hat to get gross, and no one wants that.
 The short answer?
 Yes.
 Yes, you absolutely should be washing your beanies.

 But regardless of whether you wash your beanie in a machine or not, you should let it air dry, rather than throwing it in the dryer.
 There are two different ways you can do this.
-If you happen to have a wig stand (looking at you, Kylie Jenner), then you can place your beanie on the wig stand to keep the round head shape as it dries.
+If you happen to have a wig stand, then you can place your beanie on the wig stand to keep the round head shape as it dries.
 If you are like most people and do not have a wig stand, you can just lay it flat to dry.
 Voila!
 You now don't have to worry about getting breakouts on your forehead from a dirty beanie!